bloodwolf/python-2048/README.md

-# python-2048A simple implement of game 2048 with curses.
+# python-2048A simple implementation of game 2048 with curses.